Mathpix/spectra-review-paper-competition/submissions/unsupervised_domain_adaptation_for_image_classification.md

 <img src="https://i.imgur.com/wP6q8QZ.png" width="800">
 </p>

 So that they could extract relevant features from the input images they proposed to use convolutions for instance since it's a very powerful tool for extracting patterns in images.
-Now, on top of having a part in their architecture dedicated to the classification of the observations based on these extracted features, they proposed also to add a part dedicated to the discrimination between the source and the target.
+Then, on top of having a part in their architecture dedicated to the classification of the observations based on these extracted features, they proposed also to add a part dedicated to the discrimination between the source and the target based on these same features.

 Basically they considered a domain classifier which had for role to identify which observation was coming from the source and which observation was coming from the target based on the extracted features.
-What they proposed is simply to maximize the loss of this domain classifier during the learning phase so that, we end up with a feature representation of our images where it will perform badly.
-Concretely, when this loss is high it means that it can't  separate easily the source and the target images in our feature space because their distributions within this space are too close.
+What they proposed is simply to maximize the loss of this domain classifier during the learning phase so that, they end up with a feature representation of the input images where it can't separate easily the source from the target images hopefully because they are too close.

 Hence, to foster the creation of a feature space relevant for the image classification and the domain adaptation, they proposed to train their model using a loss function of that form :